Player Profile: James Wood

 2022

-Wood played for the Padres’ rookie ball team and their Single-A affiliate, Lake Elsinore before being included in a package that allowed the Padres to acquire Juan Soto from the Washington Nationals.
+Wood played for the Padres’ rookie ball team.
+He also played for their Single-A affiliate, Lake Elsinore.
+He was included in a package that allowed the Padres to acquire Juan Soto from the Washington Nationals.
 With the Nationals, he played for their Single-A affiliate Fredericksburg.
 He slashed .313/.420/.536 with a .956 OPS; he had 27 doubles, one triple, 12 home runs, 62 RBI, 70 runs scored, 20 stolen bases, and 50 walks.
 With Fredericksburg after the trade, he played in 21 games and slashed .293/.366/.463 with a .829 OPS; he had eight doubles, two home runs, 17 RBI, 14 runs scored, four stolen bases, and ten walks.

 2023